-If you have the money, it may seem comforting to drop a few thousand bucks on a lawyer to represent you.
+If you have the money, it may be okay to drop a few thousand bucks on a lawyer to represent you.
 The lawyer takes your money and goes to work.
 If he charges a fixed amount per case, he may have a template in respect to your case type.
-The facts of your case may make him stray a little from his typical MO, but for the most part, he will not go over your docs with a fine tooth comb to find weaknesses in the opposing party’s case.
+The facts of your case may make him stray a little from his typical MO, but for the most part, he will not go over your docs with a fine toothed comb to find weaknesses in the opposing party’s case.
 He doesn’t have time for that.
 If he has five thousand dollars, he will give you five thousand dollars worth.
 But, if you need him to crawl through documents, he will charge you more.
 If you have no more, he will stop working no matter how good your case.

 7. You have a right to represent yourself in court.

 Court procedures and rules of evidence are designed by and for lawyers and judges.
 For the average pro se litigant, this is daunting.
 Yet, you have a right to represent yourself in court.
 You pay for them, and in all honesty, they should not be designed for the advantage of lawyers and judges at the expense of average citizens.
 When average citizens use the courts, they assert their rights to constitutional due process.
 So even when you lose, we all win.

 6. You are capable of representing yourself.

 There is a notable imbalance between the chance of losing for a pro se litigant and equally high chance of winning for lawyers fighting non-lawyers in court.
 However, if you can do the necessary research and comprehend cases and statutes, you have a much better chance of effective self-representation.
 It’s better than staying home.
 Fighting back puts you in a stronger position than rolling over.
 Too, it could make you more self-assured.
 Given that the deck is often stacked in favor of the legal system, courts, lawyers and judges — not you — you should be fighting mad and self-assured.